docker/docs/ee/dtr/user/manage-images/sign-images/index.md

 images](/ee/ucp/admin/configure/run-only-the-images-you-trust/) from being
 deployed on the cluster.
 To use the feature, you need to sign and push images to your DTR.
 To tie the signed images back to UCP, you need to sign the images with the private keys of the UCP users.
-From a UCP client bundle, you can use `key.pem` as your private key, and `cert.pem` as your public key key on an `x509` certificate.
+From a UCP client bundle, use `key.pem` as your private key, and `cert.pem` as your public key on an `x509` certificate.

 To sign images in a way that UCP can trust, you need to: